-Non-fatal strangulation and non-fatal suffocation often leaves minimal or no visible injury on the victim, but it is documented by medical experts that it can pose risks to the victim’s health, both immediately and in the longer term, due to the restriction of oxygen to the brain.
+Non-fatal strangulation and non-fatal suffocation often leaves minimal or no visible injury on the victim.
+The absence of evidence of injury is therefore not conclusive on the question of whether there is sufficient evidence to prosecute or not.
+Strangulation or suffocation is documented by medical experts to pose risks to the victim’s health, both immediately and in the longer term, due to the restriction of oxygen to the brain.
 It can also cause psychological damage to the victim.
-The lack of visible injury alone should therefore not undermine any decision to prosecute.

 Other than the standalone offence(s) under section 75A SCA 2015, there are already several offences in existence that should be considered when the offending is described as non-fatal strangulation or non-fatal suffocation.
 These are detailed below:

-Section 39 Criminal Justice Act 1988 - Common Assault or Batterys
+Section 39 Criminal Justice Act 1988 - Common Assault or Battery

 Any act by which a person intentionally or recklessly causes another to suffer or apprehend immediate unlawful violence.
 Includes battery, which is committed by the intentional or reckless application of unlawful force to another person.